Kottabos (literary magazine)

 Robert Yelverton Tyrrell was the first editor-in-chief.

 Adolphus Ward and Alfred Rayney Waller, in their The Cambridge History of English and American Literature, say that Kottabos is "perhaps the cream of Irish academic wit and scholarship."

 Editors and issues

 Tyrrell explained in 1906 that he started "a College miscellany of Greek and Latin verse (mainly translations), and of English pieces, verse and prose (mainly original)" shortly after his election as a fellow of Trinity College in 1868.
-He soon obtained help of John Martley.
+He soon obtained the help of John Martley.

 The journal was issued three times a year, corresponding to the three College terms.
-The first two issues where published in 1969.
+The first two issues were published in 1869.
 According to Tyrrell a first volume was issued in 1874, at the end of four years, embracing twelve numbers.
 Then in 1877 and 1881 two further volumes appeared, with an equal number of parts.
 This made a total of 36 numbers.